Und es waren Hirten in derselben Gegend, BWV 248 II

 Und es waren Hirten in derselben Gegend ("And there were shepherds in the same environs"), BWV 248^{II} (also written as BWV 248 II), is a 1734 Christmas cantata by Johann Sebastian Bach as the second part of his Christmas Oratorio.
 Bach was then Thomaskantor, responsible for music at four churches in Leipzig, a position he had assumed in 1723.

-The cantata follows the nativity of Jesus as narrated in the Gospel of Luke.
+The cantata follows the Nativity of Jesus as narrated in the Gospel of Luke.
 It covers the annunciation to the shepherds.
-An unknown librettist added text for reflecting recitatives and arias and included stanzas from Lutheran hymns.
+An unknown librettist added text for reflective recitatives and arias and included stanzas from Lutheran hymns.
 Bach structured the cantata in 14 movements and scored it for four vocal parts and a Baroque orchestra with flutes, oboes and strings.
 He led the first performances at the two main churches of Leipzig on 26 December 1734 during morning and vespers services.

 Part II of the oratorio begins, in contrast to the other parts, with the instrumental Sinfonia, a concerto of shepherds and angels.
 A tenor soloist narrates the Biblical story in recitative as the Evangelist.
 The soprano soloist makes a first appearance in the oratorio as the angel, and is followed by the choir representing the angels singing "Glory to God in the Highest".
 There are three chorales, one by Johann Rist and two by Paul Gerhardt, both using the melody of Luther's "Vom Himmel hoch, da komm ich her".